Had Enough (The Who song): Composition

 "Had Enough" was the third John Entwistle composition that had Roger Daltrey on lead vocals, after "Someone's Coming" from 1967, and "Success Story" from 1975.
 Entwistle said of the song's composition:

 Unusually for a Who song, it features a full string orchestra, which was arranged by Ted Astley.
 Pete Townshend said of these strings:

 Roger Daltrey, however, did not approve of these strings, reportedly head-butting producer Glyn Johns over the disagreement.
 He later said:

-Reception
+Critical reception

-Cash Box said it has "a strong guitar and keyboard presence, stout drumming and aggressive stance by Roger Daltrey" as well as "silky backing singing."
+Cashbox said it has "a strong guitar and keyboard presence, stout drumming and aggressive stance by Roger Daltrey" as well as "silky backing singing."